pmench/umsi-net/README.md

 could overwrite existing data in the cache.
 The helper.py module contains functions useful across all scripts, such as functions to read and write JSON files.

+Note that the cache file is required as it is the data source for constructing the graph.
+Make sure the cache, graph.py, helper.py, and main.py are all in the same directory when running the program.

 Beyond the standard Python library, this project makes use of: numpy, pandas, seaborn, tqdm, selenium, scholarly, openai, and matplotlib (see requirements.txt).